rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 });
 {% endhighlight %}

 You can now execute this file by running Gulp from your terminal.
-Give it a go, open your terminal, navigate to your project folder (if you're not already there) and run the `gulp` command.
+Give it a go, open your terminal, navigate to your project folder (if you're not already there) and run the <kbd>gulp</kbd> command.

-Gulp will look for a *gulpfile.js* in the same directory and run it.
-Within a couple nanoseconds your terminal should read **Hello World**.
+Gulp will look for a "gulpfile.js" in the same directory and run it.
+Within a couple nanoseconds your terminal should read <samp>Hello World</samp>.

 ## Adding tasks like there's no tomorrow